Research

 - Context (e.g., online dating);

-- Adult attachment styles;
+- Attachment styles; and

-- Flirting styles;
+- Flirting styles.

 - Capability to cope with traumatic events; and